exasol/bucketfs-client/doc/system_requirements.md

 Needs: dsn

+#### Password Protected Bucket Access
+`req~password-protected-bucket-access~1`

+For write operations like copying files to the BucketFS or deleting files from the BucketFS BFSC will retrieve the required write password.
+BFSC supports to read the password either from an [environment variable](#environment-variables-for-default-parameters) or from an interactive prompt hiding the characters typed by the user.

+Covers:
+* `feat~command-line-interface~1`

+Needs: dsn

-#### Interactive Password Entry
+#### No Password on Command Line
-`req~interactive-password-entry~1`

-When the `--password` switch is set, BFSC brings up a password prompt where users have to enter the password interactively.
+`req~no-command-line-option-for-password~1`

+BFSC does not enable users to supply the write password on the command line.

+Covers:
+* `feat~command-line-interface~1`

 Rationale:

 Passwords should never be supplied via the command line because they otherwise are logged in the command history.
 This is not the case with interactive input.

-Comment:

-If batch mode is required, the password must be taken from a key store.
-But this is outside of the scope of this requirement.

-Covers:

-* `feat~command-line-interface~1`

 Needs: dsn